jevidin/CMPT353_Project/README.md

 # Required Libraries

-All libraries should be included in anacodna
+All libraries should be included in Anaconda

 pandas, numpy, matplotlib, statsmodels, scipy, sklearn